 NOTE 2: The form of the permanent AIoT Device identifier will be coordinated with SA WG3.

-D. NG-RAN selects an AIOTF based on the AIOTF routing information, if provided by the AIoT Device, or local configuration.
+D. NG-RAN selects an AIOTF based on the AIOTF routing information, if provided by the AIoT Device, or local configuration if the AIOTF based on the AIOTF routing information can not be selected or the AIoT Device does not provide the AIOTF routing information.

-E. NG-RAN sends at least the NAS registration request message from the AIoT Device to the selected AIOTF.
+E. NG-RAN sends at least the AIoT NAS registration request message from the AIoT Device to the selected AIOTF.
 If Indirect Connectivity is used between NG-RAN and the AIOTF, NG-RAN sends the selected AIOTF ID to AMF which can then route the information to the selected AIOTF.

-F. If the initial registration request from the AIoT Device is accepted, the serving AIOTF may allocate an updated AIoT temporary ID information.
+F. If the registration request from the AIoT Device is accepted, the serving AIOTF may allocate an updated AIoT temporary ID information.
 The AIOTF sends an AIoT NAS Registration Accept to the AIoT Device, including the updated AIoT temporary ID information and AIOTF routing information.

 The AIoT Device acknowledges the AIOTF by sending a Registration Complete message.

+The AIOTF may allocate an AIoT registration area to the AIoT Device.
+If the AIOTF allocates the whole PLMN ("all PLMN") as AIoT registration area to the AIoT Device, then AIoT Device does not perform the mobility registration procedure.
+Otherwise when the AIoT Device moves out of the AIoT registration area, the AIoT Device performs the mobility registration procedure.

+The AIOTF may allocate a periodic registration timer to the AIoT Device.
+If the AIoT NAS Registration Accept message contains an indication that the timer is deactivated or the timer value is zero, then AIoT Device does not perform the periodic registration procedure.
+Otherwise the AIoT Device performs the periodic registration procedure upon expiry of the periodic registration timer.

 G. The AIOTF considers the AIoT Device as registered when it has an AIoT Device context for the AIoT Device.
 The AIOTF stores its AIOTF ID in the AIoT Device profile data in the ADM as serving AIOTF for the AIoT Device.

 H. The ADM informs the old AIOTF (if available) that it is no longer the serving AIOTF for the AIoT Device, and the old AIOTF removes the AIoT Device context locally.

-Mobility registration

-Editor's note: whether and how to support mobility registration is FFS.

-Periodic registration

-Editor's note: whether and how to support periodic registration is FFS.
+I. Initial registration procedure is performed before an inventory/command procedure for DO-A capable AIoT Device.

 7.1.2.2 DO-A data transfer aspects

 The following principles have been agreed for DO-A data transfer aspects in KI#2: